House GOP quietly ends probe into FBI's 2016 decisions

 "Contrary to Democrat and media claims, there has been no effort to discredit the work of the special counsel," Goodlatte and Gowdy wrote in the letter.
 "Quite the opposite, whatever product is produced by the special counsel must be trusted by Americans and that requires asking tough but fair questions about investigative techniques both employed and not employed."

 Republicans have repeatedly asked for a special counsel to look into the 2016 questions, but former Attorney General Jeff Sessions never granted their request.
-The department is now led by Acting Attorney General Matt Whitaker, who also received a copy of the letter.
+The department is now led by Acting Attorney General Matt Whitaker, a Trump ally who has not weighed in on the issue.

+The Republicans sent the letter not only to McConnell but to several other Republican Senate committee chairmen, including South Carolina Sen. Lindsey Graham, who will become chairman of the Senate Judiciary Committee.
+Goodlatte and Gowdy wrote that "while Congress does not have the power to appoint a special counsel, Congress does have the power to continue to investigate.
+They said they believe "the facts uncovered thus far" warrant continued oversight.

 Goodlatte and Gowdy have also asked for the Justice Department release transcripts from their investigation.
 The committees sent the transcripts to the department last week so they could be reviewed for any classified information, but they have not been released.